TimBurg/MA_thesis_markdown/source/07_theory.md

 The well posedness of the weak formulation is proved using the Lax-Milgram Lemma and Korns Inequality in [@blank_relating_2014]

-For an actual deformation rather than a virtual one, the functional $F$ in \ref{eq:compliance} is called the compliance of the structure.
+For an actual deformation rather than a virtual one, the functional $F$ in \eqref{eq:compliance} is called the compliance of the structure.
 This compliance is what is to be optimized in the following section.

 ## Topology optimization

-The topology optimization procedure used in this work is a direct implementation the works of [@blank_relating_2014] As a result of this I frequently refer to this paper and those relating to it and only strive to give a compact summary of the steps.
+The topology optimization procedure used in this work is a direct implementation of the works of [@blank_relating_2014].
+As a result of this I frequently refer to this paper and those relating to it and only strive to give a compact summary of the steps.
 A phase field based topology optimization was first introduced by [@bourdin_design-dependent_2003].